Tullow Oil plc (Tullow), issues the following update ahead of its Annual General Meeting which is being held via an audio cast at 12pm today.

 Tullow Oil plc

-Tullow is a leading independent oil & gas, exploration and production group, quoted on the London, Irish and Ghanaian stock exchanges (symbol: TLW).
-The Group has interests in over 70 exploration and production licences across 15 countries in Africa and South America.
+Tullow is an independent oil & gas, exploration and production group, quoted on the London and Ghanaian stock exchanges (symbol: TLW).
+The Group has interests in over 30 licences across eight countries.
+In March 2021, Tullow committed to becoming Net Zero on its Scope 1 and 2 emissions by 2030.
+For further information, please refer to our website at www.tullowoil.com.

 Follow Tullow on: